 2. Use believable, succinct dialogue.

 Dialogue is very useful.
 It’s rare to find a short story that has no conversation in it.
 Just telling the reader what your character is doing and thinking can become very monotonous.
 Conversation makes your story sparkle and come alive.
 It adds depth to your characters and the reader can understand their feelings through what they say, so it’s important to keep your dialogue as natural-sounding as possible.

 Remember to start dialogue on a new line for each speaker.
 Punctuate your dialogue correctly.
 More dialogue tips.

 3. Create a credible plot.

 Things must happen in your story.
-Characters must clash, or overcome a problem of some sort.
+Characters must clash, overcome an obstacle or solve a problem of some sort.
 Read about how to create a twist in the tail.

 4. Use the correct tenses.

 Decide on which tense you will use for your main story, and stick to that throughout.
-Many authors use past tense for their stories, in which case flashbacks within the story must be written in past tense, or past perfect tense.
-If something is happening in the moment, you can use present tense.
+Many authors use past tense for their stories, in which case flashbacks within the story must be written in past past tense.
+If your story is happening in the present moment, you can use present tense.
 Present tense helps to foster a sense of immediacy and increases tension in the writing.
-When writers write an entire story in present tense – including present tense for flashbacks – it is disorientating and off-putting for the reader.
+However, when writers write an entire story in present tense – including present tense for flashbacks – it can be confusing and off-putting for the reader.
 Study your tenses here.

 5. Your story must make complete sense.

 Don’t make big plot jumps.
 Don’t leave out important details.
 Don’t tell us about a character wearing a red dress, and then, six paragraphs later, she is ski-ing in a polar parka across the Arctic.
 Make sure your story facts are credible, plausible and congruent.
 Read about creating logical flow.

 6. Use similes and metaphors, and slip in unique images.